 - The final decision to allow 4-H members to participate in the County Shoot-Off will be made by the district instructors and will be based primarily on observed safe firearms and bow handling procedures.
 Attending a minimum number of practices does not guarantee permission to take part in the shoot.

-- Check out the State 4-H Shooting Sports Website for Instructor Certification and for a list of competitive opportunities offered throughout the state in 2017.
+- Check out the State 4-H Shooting Sports Website for a list of competitive opportunities offered throughout the state.